bartvanhoey/Abp2Azure/README.md

 ```

-* In the appsettings.json file of the [YourAppName]HttpApi.Host project add section below
+* In the appsettings.json file of the [YourAppName].HttpApi.Host project add section below

 ```bash
 "MyAppCertificate": {